Acklio/schc-over-lorawan/draft-petrov-lpwan-ipv6-schc-over-lorawan.md

 {: #Fig-fragmentation-downlink-header-abort title='Receiver ABORT packet (following an all-1 packet with incorrect MIC).
 Header size is 16 bits.'}

-Class A and classB&C device do not manage retransmissions and timers in the same way.
+Class A and classB&C devices do not manage retransmissions and timers in the same way.

-##### Class A devices
+#### Class A devices

 Class A devices can only receive in an RX slot following the transmission of an uplink.
 Therefore there cannot be a concept of "retransmission timer" for a